Fact checking the CNN presidential debate | KRDO

 From CNN’s Katie Lobosco

-Former President Donald Trump repeated his frequent claims that President Joe Biden and his Justice Department were behind Trump’s four indictments, including the Manhattan hush money case in which Trump was convicted on 34 felony counts of falsifying business records.
+Trump repeated his frequent claims that Biden and his Justice Department were behind Trump’s four indictments, including the Manhattan hush money case in which Trump was convicted on 34 felony counts of falsifying business records.

 “He indicted me because I was his opponent,” Trump said of Biden.